Jermuk: History

 Between 1918 and 1920 Jermuk was included within the short-lived Republic of Armenia.
-After the Sovietization of Armenia, Jermuk and the surrounding territories became one of the regions that resisted the Soviet rule and formed the unrecognized Republic of Mountainous Armenia under the leadership of Garegin Nzhdeh.
+After the Sovietization of Armenia, Jermuk and the surrounding territories became one of the regions that resisted Soviet rule and formed the unrecognized Republic of Mountainous Armenia under the leadership of Garegin Nzhdeh.
 However, after falling to the Bolsheviks in July 1921, Jermuk became part of the Armenian Soviet Socialist Republic.
+The first urban development plan of Jermuk was introduced by architect P. Msryan in 1945.
+The second plan was composed in 1952 by architect P. Manukyan.
+The plan was later modified at the beginning of the 1960s.
 The first sanatorium was opened in 1962, followed by the 2nd one in 1963 and the mineral water spa centre in 1966, thus setting for the fertile activity of the Jermuk health resort centre, in order to turn Jermuk into a modern resort for all Soviet nationals.
 In 1967, Jermuk was granted the status of a town of republican subordination.

-With the gradual development of the services, the population of Jermuk reached up to 9,000 during the 1980s.
-After the dissolution of the Soviet Union in 1991, and as a result of the post-independence economic crisis of Armenia, the population has drastically declined to less than 5,000 during the 1st decade of the 21st century.
+With the gradual development of services, the population of Jermuk reached up to 9,000 during the 1980s.
+After the dissolution of the Soviet Union in 1991, and as a result of the post-independence economic crisis of Armenia, the population has drastically declined to less than 5,000 during the first decade of the 21st century.
 In 1995, Jermuk became part of the newly formed Vayots Dzor Province as per the 1995 administrative reforms.
-However, many development plans have been implemented in Jermuk during the recent years, in order to further develop the town as a summer resort and a winter tourism destination, including the nearby village of Kechut and the defunct airfield of Jermuk.
-Many new hotels and health centers were opened, many sanatoriums were rehabilitated, and the 1st phase of the cableway of the ski resort was entirely renovated.
+However, many development plans have been implemented in Jermuk in recent years, in order to further develop the town as a summer resort and a winter tourism destination, including the nearby village of Kechut and the defunct airfield of Jermuk.
+Many new hotels and health centers were opened, many sanatoriums were rehabilitated, and the first phase of the cableway of the ski resort was entirely renovated.